jboss-fuse/quickstarts/sap-trfc-destination-standalone/README.md

 What is it?
 -----------

 This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Transactional Remote Function Call Destination Camel component.
+This component and its endpoints should be used in cases where requests must be delivered to the receiving SAP system **AT-MOST-ONCE**.
+To accomplish this the component generates a *transcation ID* (*tid*) which accompanies every request sent through the component in a route's exchange.
+The receiving SAP system records the tid accompanying a request before delivering the request; if the SAP system receives the request again with the same tid it will not deliver the request.
+Thus if a route encounters a communication error when sending a request through an endpoint of this component it can retry sending the request within the same exchange knowing it will be delivered and executed only once.

+**NOTE:** The tRFC protocol used by this component is asynchronous and does not return a response and thus the endpoints of this component do not return a response message.

+**NOTE:** This component does not guarantee the order of a series of requests through its endpoints and the delivery and execution order of these requests may differ on the receiving SAP system due to communication errors and resends of a request.
+For guaranteed delivery order please see the JBoss Fuse SAP Queued Remote Function Call Destination Camel component.

 This quick start uses XML files containing serialized SAP requests to create Customer records in the Flight Data Application within SAP.
 These files are consumed by the quickstart's route and their contents are then converted to string message bodies.
 These messages are then routed to an `sap-srfc-destination` endpoint which converts and sends them to SAP as `BAPI_FLCUST_CREATEFROMDATA` requests to create Customer records.
+This endpoint uses the tRFC protocol to send these requests.

 In studying this quick start you will learn: